tweag/nickel/doc/manual/typing.md

   │ -------------------------------------------------------------------- (3) calling <func>
 ```

-We call `filter` from an untyped location, but still get a spot-on error.
+We call `filter` from a dynamically typed location, but still get a spot-on
-What's is happening?
-The interpreter protects typed block by a
+error.
+To precisely avoid dynamically code injecting values of the wrong type
-[contract](./contracts.md), which is a runtime check.
-Please refer to the
+inside statically typed blocks via function calls, the interpreter protects said
-dedicated documentation for more details.
-For now, you can just remember that
+blocks by a contract.
+Contracts form a principled runtime verification scheme .
-*any type annotation*, wherever it is, gives rise at runtime to a corresponding
+Please refer to the [dedicated document](./contracts.md) for more details, but
-contract check.
-In other words, `foo: T` and `foo | T` (here `|` is contract
+for now, you can just remember that *any type annotation*, wherever it is, gives
-application, not the row tail separator) behave exactly the same at *runtime*.
+rise at runtime to a corresponding contract application.
+In other words, `foo:
-This approach of protecting typed code from untyped code is known as *sound
+T` and `foo | T` (here `|` is contract application, not the row tail separator)
-gradual typing*.
+behave exactly the same at *runtime*.

-Thanks to this, you can type your library functions and use them from untyped
+Thanks to this protection, you can type your library functions and use them from
-configuration code while still getting good error messages.
+dynamically typed code while still getting good error messages.

 ### Using untyped code inside typed code